TechnoBlogger14o3/dharmic-treasures/README.md

 1. Add more keywords to `keywordMapping` in `GitaChatbot.tsx`
 2. Adjust scoring weights in `searchRelevantVerses` function
 3. Modify `generateResponse` for different response formats

+### Shaktipeeths Data

+The Shaktipeeths data is stored in `data/shakti_peethas_51.json` and processed in `data/shaktipeeths.ts`.
+To update the data:

+1. Edit `data/shakti_peethas_51.json` with new information
+2. The data structure includes:
+   - `id`: Unique identifier
+   - `name`: Name of the Shaktipeeth
+   - `bodyPart`: Body part that fell at this location
+   - `deviName`: Name of the Goddess (Shakti)
+   - `bhairavaName`: Name of the Bhairava
+   - `location`: Specific location name
+   - `state`: State or province
+   - `country`: Country name
+   - `puranicReference`: Reference from Puranas
+   - `description`: Detailed description

 ---